Cyprus sells bonds as Greece struggles with euro zone future

 * But bond buyer says this link is simplistic

-* Greek debt yields near highest since 2012 restructuring (Adds central bank governor, updates yields.)
+* Greek debt yields near highest since 2012 restructuring (Updates with details of planned sale)

 By Marius Zaharia and Abhinav Ramnarayan

-LONDON, April 28 (Reuters/IFR) - Bailed-out Cyprus sold one billion euros in seven-year bonds on Tuesday, highlighting its economic recovery and the gulf with its cultural cousin Greece, whose future in the euro zone is in doubt.
+LONDON, April 28 (Reuters/IFR) - Bailed-out Cyprus sold one billion euros in seven-year bonds on Tuesday, highlighting its economic recovery and the gulf with Greece, whose future in the euro zone is in doubt.

-Investors' demand totalled 1.9 billion euros in the sale made through a syndicate of banks, and the bonds sold at a yield of 4 percent, below initial expectations, a lead manager told IFR, a Thomson Reuters news and market analysis service.
+Investors' demand totalled 1.9 billion euros in the sale made through a syndicate of banks, and the yield was set at 4 percent, below initial expectations, a lead manager told IFR, a Thomson Reuters news and market analysis service.

 By contrast yields on debt issued by Greece, the country which effectively forced Cyprus to seek an international bailout in 2013, are only slightly below their highest levels since Athens restructured its debt in 2012.